pabrojast/ckanext-schemingdcat/README.md

 ![image](https://github.com/mjanez/ckanext-schemingdcat/assets/96422458/6b3d6fd4-7119-4307-8be7-5e17d41292fe)

 Enhancements:
-- Could use schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/schemingdcat/schemas/geodcatap/geodcatap_datasets.yaml)
+- Could use schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP custom schemas](ckanext/schemingdcat/schemas#readme)
 - Improve the search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.
 More info: [`ckanext-schemingdcat`](https://github.com/mjanez/ckanext-schemingdcat)
 - Add improved harvesters for custom metadata schemas integrated with `ckanext-harvest` in CKAN using [`mjanez/ckan-ogc`](https://github.com/mjanez/ckan-ogc).
 - Add Metadata downloads for Linked Open Data formats ([`mjanez/ckanext-dcat`](https://github.com/mjanez/ckanext-dcat)) and Geospatial Metadata (ISO 19139, Dublin Core, etc. with [`mjanez/ckan-pycsw`](https://github.com/mjanez/ckanext-pycsw))